What is the Declining Balance Method?

 Declining Balance Method of Depreciation Video

-This has been a guide to what is the Declining Balance Method of Depreciation.
+This article has been a guide to what is the Declining Balance Method of Depreciation.
 Here we discuss declining balance formula along with practical examples.
 Here we also discuss its advantages and disadvantages.
 You may learn more about accounting basics from the following articles –